-Brian Wilson enters his seventh season as head coach of the women’s basketball team at Connecticut College.
+Brian Wilson enters his eighth season as head coach of the women’s basketball team at Connecticut College.

-Under Wilson’s guidance, Connecticut College has recorded the top three New England Small College Athletic Conference (NESCAC) records and standings finishes in program history and made the program’s first three appearances in the NESCAC Championship Tournament (2012, 2014 & 2015).
+Under Wilson’s guidance, Connecticut College has recorded the top four New England Small College Athletic Conference (NESCAC) records and standings finishes in program history and made the program’s first four appearances in the NESCAC Championship Tournament (2012, 2014-2016).

 In 2014-15, the Camels posted a 16-9 record en route to their second consecutive appearance in the NESCAC Championship Tournament, finishing with a 6-4 mark in conference play.
 Mairead Hynes '18 took the conference by storm, averaging 16.9 points and 10.4 rebounds per game in the front court.
 Hynes was honored as the NESCAC, the New England Women's Basketball Association and the D3hoops.com Regional Rookie of the Year.